linpengcheng/PurefunctionPipelineDataflow/README.md

   this picture and the self-aggrandizing language. but it is also my claim or argument, I don't mind being downvoted, I just prefer that they prove my argument wrong at the same time.
-  If they can't prove me wrong, I don't quite understand why they hate a great truth so much, This is unreasonable and unscientific attitude and behavior.
+  If they can't prove me wrong, They should reflect:

+  - Why do they hate a great truth so much?

+  - Why would they stand against a great truth?

-  I have always believed that such attitudes or behaviors can be ignored.
+  I have always believed that such irrational and unscientific attitudes and behaviors can be ignored.

 ## My and Other Peoples Related Views